twolivesleft/Codea4-Docs/docs/source/api/image.rst

 image
 =====

-Used by codea for drawing to the screen and texturing meshes
+Made of pixels and used by codea for drawing to the screen and texturing meshes

 .. code-block:: lua
    :caption: Loading and drawing an image